muhme/quote_wordpress/scripts/README.md

 | [scripts/clean.sh](scripts/clean.sh) | Removes all quote_wp_* Docker containers |  |
 | [scripts/deleteAllPosts.sh](scripts/deleteAllPosts.sh) | Testing creates posts, this script simple delete all posts | :warning: ALL posts are deleted |

-And now you are ready for ... triple speed :smiley: with the creation of five Docker containers, the installation of WordPress and the plugin with only one command line:
+And now you are ready for ... triple speed :smile: with the creation of the five Docker containers, the installation of WordPress and the plugin and with running the E2E tests, all with only one command line:
 ```
 host$ scripts/compose.sh && sleep 5 && scripts/install.sh && scripts/test.sh --project=chromium
 ```